From July 5th to July 9th, vote YES in the Strike Mandate Vote for a more equitable York University and a safe return to in-person work!

 You will receive an electronic ballot by email on July 5th.
-You will have until July 9th to cast your vote.
-Get in touch with email@example.com if you think you are eligible to vote but don’t receive your ballot.
+You will have until 5:00 PM (EDT) on July 9th to cast your vote.
+Get in touch with Michael Laurentius, firstname.lastname@example.org, if you think you are eligible to vote but don’t receive your ballot.

 Is a Strike Mandate Vote a vote to go on strike?

 A “yes” vote does not automatically mean we are going on strike.
 It simply means that the membership has given the Executive Committee a mandate to call a strike if necessary.
 No decision to go on strike will be taken without another vote of the full membership at a Final Offer Special General Membership Meeting, tentatively scheduled for the Fall.